bhaskarshukla002/portfolio/README.md

 This template is built on top of [NextJS](https://nextjs.org/), a full stack development framework built on top of React.

-We won't take time here going over exactly how NextJS works on a deep level (to be fair, this project doesn't use Next at a deep level), but if you're interested in learning, their docs are [here](https://nextjs.org/docs/getting-started).
+I won't take time here going over exactly how NextJS works on a deep level (to be fair, this project doesn't use Next at a deep level), but if you're interested in learning, their docs are [here](https://nextjs.org/docs/getting-started).

 At the root of your project, you'll see a `package.json` file defining our dependencies.